MohamedHaitamKsiks/awesome-simple-engine/README.md

 ### Resource Manager

-Resource are garbage collected objects that can be loaded from a file o created by the programmer.
+Resources are garbage collected objects that can be loaded from a file or created programmatically.

 Resources are always accessed using a ResourceReference.